 The moment you enter the gate already refreshing towels on their way to greet you and after a day at the Angkor temples you’ll no doubt understand why.
 Siem Reap has to be one of the most humid and tropical destinations I have visited and comfort is very important during a visit.
 Again the personal touch is presented at its fullest yet much goes unseen, so much I was made to look like a new man, organized, cleaning up after myself, “Did you hang my clothes?” – “Of course dear I was worried they’d get crinkly”.
 Each time we leave the room we return to find our mess tidied, after a quick breakfast we find window shutters opened to the sunlight and in the evening the turn down quickly complete.
 A lot of care and attention makes the service experience seemingly seamless.

 The secret gardens of Maison Polanka hide behind tall walls in a local riverside village in Siem Reap.
 The local area is very local with temples, schools, street foods and charm.
 In the mornings we wake to the chanting of monks from a nearby temple and throughout the day traditional Khmer music rings from faraway.
 Free bike use also comes in handy for exploring the local community and the old market is also nearby.
 For the more adept of cyclists the temples of Angkor aren’t so far but for a less strenuous visit I suggest using the local Tuk-Tuk drivers or air-conditioned cars.
 Transport is easily organised through Maison Polanka and again the free use of mobile phones makes things even more simple.
-For further information and reservation check here.
+For further information and reservations check here.